nikkirosche/rocketnr/LEARNINGS.md

-A variable is a placeholder for values
+A variable is a placeholder for values.